Shelton, Nottinghamshire

 Shelton is an English village and civil parish in the Rushcliffe borough of Nottinghamshire.
 According to the 2001 census, Shelton had a population of 107,.
-At the 2011 census, the statistics for Shelton included Sibthorpe, and the population was 307.
+At the 2011 census, the statistics for Shelton included Sibthorpe, and the total population was 307.
+For the 2021 census, Shelton alone reported 135 residents.
 The village lies 8 mi south of Newark-on-Trent, on the north side of the River Smite, near where it joins the River Devon.
 It has no parish council, only a parish meeting.

 Heritage

 The parish church of St Mary is Norman.
 The west tower was removed in 1837 and replaced with a bellcote.
 It has a Saxon cross shaft with interlace work.
 Shelton Hall to the west of the church dates from the late 18th century.

 Transport

 The village is served by twice-weekly Nottsbus Connect buses (Tuesday and Thursday) between Bottesford, Bingham and Lowdham.
 The nearest railway station is at Bottesford (5.5 miles/9 km), with services between Nottingham and Grantham or Skegness.